 The preliminary economic assessment is preliminary in nature.
 It includes Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves.
 There is no certainty that the preliminary economic assessment will be realized.

-The mill feed figures shown in Table ES.3 do not represent an estimate of Mineral Reserves.
+The conceptual mill feed figures shown in Table 1.2 and Table 1.3 do not represent an estimate of Mineral Reserves.

 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.